janlv/cads-fmi-demo/README.md

 itself.
 The patch step runs automatically every time the virtualenv (or Docker image) installs pythonfmu.

-Most helper scripts display long-running sub-commands in a compact “tail window”.
-Pass `--max-lines 0` to print every line or tweak the rolling window size (`6` by default).

 External FMUs (for example `fmu/models/CITest.fmu` exported from Simulink) are simply copied into `fmu/models/`.